How to make turmeric paste to stir in your Golden Milk.

 Give the dry ingredients to the water.
 Whisk well for about half a minute until it becomes difficult to whisk.
 Continue stirring continuously, using a wooden spoon, on a medium-low heat for about 3-4 minutes.
 If the paste is too thick, add a small splash of water and continue stirring.

 Give the paste to the clean jars, seal and let cool.
 It will keep in the fridge for a couple of weeks.

-To make the Golden Milk, gently heat one cup of milk of your choice.
+To make the golden milk, gently heat one cup of milk of your choice.
 The milk should be lukewarm and not hot.
-Whisk in 1 heaped teaspoon of the turmeric paste and the honey or another sweetener of your choice.
+Whisk in 1 teaspoon of the turmeric paste and the honey or another sweetener of your choice.
 Serve immediately.